 Hey, Foreigner, go tell the Lacedaimonians (the Spartans) that we lie here obedient to their laws.

 As I walked around the battlefield, and especially as I climbed the Hill of Kolonos and read the Epigram of Simonides, my hair stood on end and I could feel the presence of those long-dead Greek heroes!
 I’m not imagining it and I’m apparently not the only one, because there are still people, 2500 years later, laying laurel wreaths on the monument stone on top of Kolonos Hill.

 I suspect many of us have heard the story of the Battle of Marathon.
-Maybe not as many as have heard of the 300 Spartans at Thermopylae because Marathon has not been popularized in a Frank Miller comic book and a big budget movie featuring mutants and ninjas – but Marathon was probably an even bigger deal than Thermopylae.
-Marathon […]
+Maybe not as many as have heard of the 300 Spartans at Thermopylae because Marathon has not been popularized in a Frank Miller comic book and a big budget movie featuring mutants and ninjas – but Marathon was probably an even […]

 When we were getting ready to visit Greece, people told us to avoid Piraeus, the suburb of Athens with the country’s largest port.
 They described it as dingy and seedy and said that there is nothing there except for the port.
-We were told that the proper procedure for negotiating Piraeus if you wanted to take a ferry from there […]
+We were told that the proper procedure for negotiating Piraeus if you wanted to […]

 The Roaming Parkers are Greece-bound!
 This fall we are headed to Athens for a couple of weeks and we are totally looking forward to exploring southern and eastern mainland areas!
 But why Greece?
 What put that idea in our heads?
 I could probably rattle off a dozen reasons real quick, but today there is only […]